Image Unavailable

 Out of Sight is the ideal movie for people who like smart thrillers.
 It is well-acted, written and directed.
 It is also Soderbergh's best film after Traffic.

-1998 year was the best in years for the movies.
+- Reviewed in Canada on March 28, 20021998 year was the best in years for the movies.
 Opening in December 1997, Titanic sailed into 1998 and wound up grossing a staggering 1.9 billion dollars worldwide.
 Hit movies abounded in all budget ranges.
 Comedies and animated features dominated, but high tech FX movies like Armageddon did well, as did innovative projects like The Truman Show and serious fare such as Saving Private Ryan.
 By year's end, even less mainstream fare like Shakespeare in Love and Elizabeth, both set in 17th Century England, were doing great.

 A number of excellent movies underperformed in this crowded field.
 One of these was Out of Sight, easily the best crime caper flick of the year.
 There was nothing remotely close to it, and I wish it a long run at video stores.